rodneyshupe/Cookbook/Recipes/Entrees/Beef/GrilledMojoMarinatedSkirtSteak.rst

 ----------

-1. Combine garlic, soy sauce, 2 tablespoons lime juice, cumin, oregano, 3/4 teaspoon salt, orange juice, and pepper flakes in 13 by 9-inch baking dish.
-Place steaks in dish.
-Flip steaks to coat both sides with marinade.
+1. Combine garlic, soy sauce, 2 tablespoons lime juice, cumin, oregano, 3/4 teaspoon salt, orange juice, and pepper flakes in a 13 by 9-inch baking dish.
+Add the steaks and flip to coat both sides.
+Cover and refrigerate for 1 hour, flipping the steaks halfway through.
-   Cover and refrigerate for 1 hour, flipping steaks halfway through refrigerating.
+2. Pull the steaks from the marinade and transfer the marinade to a small saucepan.
+Pat the steaks dry with paper towels.
+Stir together 1 tablespoon oil and the baking soda in a small bowl, then rub the mixture evenly onto both sides of each steak.
-2. Remove steaks from marinade and transfer marinade to small saucepan.
-Pat steaks dry with paper towels.
-Combine 1 tablespoon oil and baking soda in small bowl.
-Rub oil mixture evenly onto both sides of each steak.
+3. Bring the marinade to a boil over high heat and boil for 30 seconds.
-3. Bring marinade to boil over high heat and boil for 30 seconds.
-Transfer to bowl and stir in lime zest, orange zest, remaining 2 tablespoons lime juice, and remaining 1 tablespoon oil.
-Set aside sauce.
+   Transfer to a bowl and stir in the lime zest, orange zest, remaining 2 tablespoons lime juice, and remaining 1 tablespoon oil.
+Set the sauce aside.
-4. Turn all burners to high, cover, and heat grill until hot, about 15 minutes.
-Turn off 1 burner (if using grill with more than 2 burners, turn off burner farthest from primary burner) and leave other burner(s) on high.
+4. Turn all burners to high, cover, and heat the grill until hot, about 15 minutes.
+Turn off 1 burner (if using a grill with more than 2 burners, turn off the burner farthest from the primary burner) and leave the other burner(s) on high.
-5. Clean and oil cooking grate.
-Cook steaks on hotter side of grill until well browned and meat registers 130 to 135F (for medium), 2 to 4 minutes per side.
-(Move steaks to cooler side of grill before taking temperature to prevent them from overcooking.)
-Transfer steaks to cutting board, tent with aluminum foil, and let rest for 10 minutes.
-Cut steaks on bias against grain into 1/2-inch-thick slices.
-Arrange slices on serving platter, drizzle with 2 tablespoons sauce, and serve, passing extra sauce separately.
+5. Clean and oil the cooking grate.
+Cook the steaks on the hotter side of the grill until well browned and the meat registers 130 to 135F for medium, 2 to 4 minutes per side.
+(Move the steaks to the cooler side before taking the temperature so they don't overcook.)
+Transfer the steaks to a cutting board, tent with aluminum foil, and let rest for 10 minutes.
+Cut on the bias against the grain into 1/2-inch-thick slices.
+Arrange the slices on a serving platter, drizzle with 2 tablespoons sauce, and serve, passing extra sauce separately.